hariseldon99/dtwa_quantum_spins/README.md

 2. How to handle the MemoryError for large hopping matrices:
    * Write in README above docs for using np.memmap for the hopping matrix
 3. Lots of work on the docs
+4. Write the site-site correlations as functions of time via parallel hdf5